emilys28/credit-risk-classification/report-template.md

 ## Overview of the Analysis

+    Provide an overview that explains the purpose of this analysis.
+(5 points) The data we are analyzing is

+Our goal was to analyze the loan data and train a model to predict whether which creiteria would be a high risk loan or low risk loan.

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

 * Explain the purpose of the analysis.